Shatavari the “Queen of herbs”

 - Shatavari has a diuretic effect so should not be taken with other diuretic medications without speaking to your healthcare provider first

 Shatavari has a long history as a health tonic and a supportive lactation supplement.
-It has also been used to support men’s reproductive health and increase sperm count.(7) Both men and women can benefit from the many health promoting benefits of the herb Shatavari known as the “Queen of herbs”.
+It has also been used to support and benefit men’s reproductive health and increase sperm count.(7) Both men and women can benefit from the many health promoting benefits of the herb Shatavari known as the “Queen of herbs”.